rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :Target: N/A

-:Progress: In progress
+:Progress: Done

+:Progress message:

-:Progress message: The MVS uses the input parameters to compile the component models.
+The MVS uses the input parameters to compile the component models.
 This is also tested using pytests and benchmark tests.

-:ToDo: A benchmark tests regarding the investment model and the cost post-processing should be added.